python/cpython/Doc/library/fileinput.rst

 *openhook* parameter to :func:`fileinput.input` or :class:`FileInput()`.
 The hook must be a function that takes two arguments, *filename* and *mode*, and returns an accordingly opened file-like object.
-If *encoding* and/or *errors* are specified, they will be passed to the hook as an aditional argument.
+If *encoding* and/or *errors* are specified, they will be passed to the hook as aditional keyword arguments.
-Two useful hooks are already provided by this module.
+This module provides a :func:`hook_encoded` to support compressed files.

 The following function is the primary interface of this module: